StanJulia/StanSample.jl/README.md

 StanSample.jl wraps `cmdstan`'s `sample` method to generate draws from a Stan Language Program.
 It is the primary workhorse in the StanJulia ecosystem.

-StanSample.jl v6.13.8 supports InferenceObjects.jl with `inferencedata(model)`.
+StanSample.jl v7 supports InferenceObjects.jl with `inferencedata(model)`.
+See note 1 below.

+In StanSample v7 the earlier method of support for BridgeStan (< v1.0) has been dropped.
+See note 2 below.

+## Notes

+     1. Use of both InferenceObjects.jl and the `read_samples()` output_format options :dimarray and :dimarrays (based on DimensionalData.jl) creates a conflict.
+Hence these output_format options are no longer included.
+See the example Pluto notebook `test_dimarray.jl`in Stan for an example how to still use that option.
+At some point in time InferenceObjects.jl might provide an alternative way to create a stacked DataFrame and/or DimensionalData object.

-In StanSample v6.13.8 the earlier method of support for BridgeStan (< v1.0) has been dropped.
-If `bridgestan` is cloned at the same level as 'cmdstan', StanSample will setup some support for it.
+     2. If `bridgestan` is cloned at the same level as 'cmdstan', StanSample will setup support for it.
 See `test_bridgestan.jl` for an example and INSTALLING_CMDSTAN.md.
+The example Pluto notebook `bridgestan.jl` in Stan.jl also demonstrates this.

 ## Prerequisites